The Gallery Farm

 • Commence SP Pastoral breeding program

-• Shift system from trading-only to breeding + finishing
+• Transition from trading-only to breeding + finishing

-• Establish genetic and performance baseline for long-term data collection
+• Establish genetic and performance baselines for long-term data collection

 Stage 2 – Energy, Water & Resilience Foundations